"The world is waiting for you. Good luck. Travel safe. Go!"

 Driving Stick: There are times when the contestants are given stick shift cars to drive.
 Often, neither member of a team knows how to drive stick well.
 Sometimes it's open for debate whether either one can drive a stick-shift at all.
 Teams have been eliminated from the race over this.

-Emmy Bait: Considering they've won the nine of the ten Emmys given out for "Outstanding Reality-Competition Programming", it's obviously worked.
+Emmy Bait: At least one episode per season takes time out of the competition to have the teams talk about the heart-wrenching or inspirational local sights.
+Considering they've won the nine of the ten Emmys given out for "Outstanding Reality-Competition Programming", it's obviously worked.
 More specifically, they often use India legs for this purpose.